 Is there Protein in a Plant-based Diet?

-There seems to be some genuine concern about protein when someone chooses a Plant-Based Diet over the tradition Standard American Diet.
+There seems to be some genuine concern about protein when someone chooses a Plant-Based Diet over the traditional Standard American Diet.
 There are many sources of protein available to satisfy both men and women.
-Did you know you can find protein in Vegetables, Grains, Nuts, Seeds and Fruit?
+Did you know you can find protein in Vegetables, Grains, Nuts, Seeds, and Fruit?
 There are more and more people who are becoming aware of their health and nutritional needs as well as the benefits of a Plant-based Diet.